Funagata, Yamagata

 Funagata (舟形町, Funagata-machi) is a town located in Yamagata Prefecture, Japan.
-As of 1 January 2020, the town has an estimated population of 5,101, and a population density of 43 persons per km².
+As of 1 January 2020, the town has an estimated population of 5,101, and a population density of 43 persons per km^{2}.
 The total area of the town is 119.03 km².

 Geography

 Funagata is located in mountainous north-central eastern Yamagata Prefecture.
 The Mogami River runs through the town.
 The area is known for extremely heavy snowfall in winter.